-The teams will not change ends for the shootout.
+Goalkeepers shall occupy the goal closest to their Team's players' bench.
 The home team shall have the choice of shooting first or second.
 The teams shall alternate shots.

 NOTE: For the shootout, teams will defend the same end-zone as they do in the first and third periods.